jeremybrooks/PostcardUIActivity/README.md

 ![](http://farm8.staticflickr.com/7426/10048377684_209a3a94e1.jpg)

+This has been tested on iPhones running iOS7.
+If you try it on a different device or iOS version, let me know how it works for you!

 How To Use It
 =============
 First, you need an Application Key from Sincerely.
 You can get an Application Key by going to